 The University has about 1,900 employees and about 750 faculty members.

-Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics.
-Football is a member of NCAA Division 1.
+Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics in the NCAA's Division 1.

 UL Lafayette sports: